DakkuaDev/DakkuaDev/README.md

 Game Developer
 --------------

-Technical Researcher - Developer at the Technological Institute of Castilla y León (ITCL) in Virtual Reality and Simulation Research Group
+Researcher - Developer (R&D) at the Technological Institute of Castilla y León (ITCL) in Virtual Reality and Simulation Research Group

 *   🌍  I'm based in Spain, Burgos